Coral snake: Reproduction

-M. fluvius reproduction is internal fertilization through the use of hemipenes.
+M. fulvius reproduction is internal fertilization through the use of hemipenes.
 The breeding season occurs from spring to early summer and late summer to early fall.
 Male combat is not typical in M. fulvius as males are smaller than females.
 Micrurus fulvius are oviparous and typically lay eggs from May to July.
 During early spring females will undergo sudden vitellogenesis–oocyte and yolk formation–in preparation for breeding.
 Approximately 37 days post fertilization oviposition occurs and the average clutch size ranges from five to seven eggs.
-The incubation period of the M. fluvius eggs normally reaches 60 days.
+However, some in captivity have laid as many as thirteen eggs.
+The incubation period of the M. fulvius eggs normally reaches 60 days.
 Males also undergo sexual changes throughout the year, testicular recrudescence start in the fall and testicular regression occurs come spring.
 However, males typically have mature sperm residing in the epididymis year round and are capable of storing sperm in the deferent duct over the winter till the females are receptive.
 A study investigating how climate influences the reproductive cycle discovered species found closer to the equator displayed more continuous cycles while those in colder regions had more seasonal cycles.
 With increasing temperatures as a result of climate change, continuous cycles have the possibility of becoming more prevalent.
 Offspring reach maturation depending on sex, males mature at roughly 11 to 16 months while females reach maturity later at 26 months.
-With increasing temperatures as a result of climate change continuous cycles have the possibility of becoming more prevalent.

 Distribution (U.S.)

 New World coral snakes exist in the southern range of many temperate U.S. states.
 Coral snakes are found in scattered localities in the southern coastal plains from North Carolina to Louisiana, including all of Florida.
 They can be found in pine and scrub oak sandhill habitats in parts of this range, but sometimes inhabit hardwood areas and pine flatwoods that undergo seasonal flooding.

 There is controversy about the classification of the very similar Texas coral snake as a separate species.
 Its habitat, in Texas, Louisiana, and Arkansas is separated from the eastern coral snake's habitat by the Mississippi River.
-The coral snake population is most dense in the southeastern United States, but coral snakes have been documented as far north as Kentucky.
+The coral snake population is most dense in the southeastern United States.

 The Arizona coral snake is classified as a separate species and genus and is found in central and southern Arizona, extreme southwestern New Mexico and southward to Sinaloa in western Mexico.
 It occupies arid and semiarid regions in many different habitat types, including thornscrub, desert-scrub, woodland, grassland and farmland.
 It is found in the plains and lower mountain slopes, at elevations ranging from sea level to 5800 ft; often found in rocky areas.